"Do you want to go to a Moms group with me?"

 (and here, you judged me for laughing just a minute ago)

-This dude sounds like fun.
-Doormatty Wife fun.
+This husband sounds like fun.
 If I'm a stay-at-home mom and I have a clean house and my tasks for the day are done, why not go online or dive into a book.
+I'm fueling my proverbial tanks.

 Reality is this: to make myself happy and healthy for my family, I need some down time.
 Mr Coffee needs his down time.
 Alone time.
 Time out.
 Time for me.

-My daughter says that even sharks and astronauts have alone time.
+My daughter says that everyone needs alone time, "even sharks and astronauts have alone time".

 Another woman shared that Facebook made her have discontent in her life, "My girlfriends get together without me.
 Aunt Judy went on vacation to Hawaii.
 A friend got flowers from her husband.
 So-and-so got a new car... "

 Facebook made her feel discontent.
 It MADE her do it.
-Apparently, Mark Zuckerberg didn't just steal from the Winklevoss twins, he's now stealing your peace of mind through Facebook.
+Apparently, Mark Zuckerberg didn't just steal from the Winklevoss twins, he's now melding your mind through Facebook.

 The fact remains that indeed, a Facebook user may very well feel discontent with their life.
 Jealousy, envy, insecurity, and a covetous mindset has nothing to do with discontent.
-It's that that evil Facebook's fault.
+Things are better when you take responsibility for our own happiness.

-Or you could just blame it on the blender.
+Or you could just keep blaming it on the blender.

 ~Bee is blaming New Balance trainers for losing weight